nevill/zongji/README.md

 ## ZongJi Class

-The `ZongJi` constructor accepts one argument: an object containg MySQL connection details in the same format as used by `node-mysql`.
+The `ZongJi` constructor accepts one argument of either:

+* An object containing MySQL connection details in the same format as used by `node-mysql`
+* Or, a `node-mysql` `Connection` or `Pool` object that will be used for querying column information.

+If a `Connection` or `Pool` object is passed to the constructor, it will not be destroyed/ended by Zongji's `stop()` method.

 Each instance includes the following methods: